TusharPanja15/cms.github.io/README.md

 # cms.github.io

-This is a Comtent Management System where users can able to enjoy their faviourie artictls or stories of any topic like new technologies, smartphones, avaitions, reviews, and even a detail specs list on every smartphones on current date.
+This is a Comtent Management System where users can able to enjoy their faviourie article or stories of any topic like new technologies, smartphones, avaitions, reviews, and even a detail specs list on every smartphones on current date.

 Note: This software is currently under developement, so you could find only basic html, css and javascript code with some copyright images.